Klaus-Robert Müller

-Klaus-Robert Müller (born 1964 in Karlsruhe, Germany) is a German computer scientist and physicist, most noted for his work in machine learning and brain–computer interfaces.
+Klaus-Robert Müller (born 1964 in Karlsruhe, West Germany) is a German computer scientist and physicist, most noted for his work in machine learning and brain–computer interfaces.

 Career

 Klaus-Robert Müller received his Diplom in mathematical physics and PhD in theoretical computer science from the University of Karlsruhe.
 Following his Ph.D. he went to Berlin as a postdoctoral fellow at GMD (German National Research Center for Computer Science) Berlin (now part of Fraunhofer Institute for Open Communication Systems), where he started building up the Intelligent Data Analysis (IDA) group.

 From 1994 to 1995 he was a research fellow at Shun'ichi Amari's lab at the University of Tokyo.

 1999 Müller became an associate professor for neuroinformatics at the University of Potsdam, transitioning to the full professorship for Neural Networks and Time Series Analysis in 2003.
-Since 2006 he holds the chair for Machine Learning at the Technical University Berlin.
+Since 2006 he holds the chair for Machine Learning at Technische Universität Berlin.

 Since 2012 he holds a distinguished professorship at Korea University in Seoul.
-He co-founded and is co-director of the Berlin Big Data Center (BBDC) of the Technical University Berlin.
+He co-founded and is co-director of the Berlin Big Data Center (BBDC) of TU Berlin.

 As of 2017, 29 former doctoral or postdoctoral researchers of Klaus-Robert Müller have become full professors themselves.
 Bernhard Schölkopf and Alexander J. Smola were supervised by him as members of his research group.

 Since 2020 he is director of the Berlin Institute for the Foundations of Learning and Data (BIFOLD), a German National AI Competence Center, and director of the European Laboratory for Learning and Intelligent Systems (ELLIS) unit Berlin.

-In 2020/2021 he spent his sabbatical at Google Brain as a Principal Scientist.
+In 2020/2021 he spent his sabbatical at Google Brain as a principal scientist.